timbenniks/nuxt-contentstack/README.md

 ### `ContentstackModularBlocks`

-Renders Contentstack modular blocks as Vue components with auto-fetch capability.
-By default, auto-fetch is enabled with `contentTypeUid: 'page'` and `url: '/'`.
-To disable auto-fetch when using pre-fetched blocks, set these props to `undefined`.
+Renders Contentstack modular blocks as Vue components with optional auto-fetch capability.
+Auto-fetch is disabled by default.
+To enable auto-fetch, provide both `contentTypeUid` and `url` props.
+When using pre-fetched blocks, pass blocks via the `blocks` prop without providing `contentTypeUid` or `url`.

 **Pattern 1: Auto-fetch Entry**